 Anthony had spent a couple years as a web programmer before taking his passion for games to the next level by enrolling in Carnegie Mellon University’s Entertainment Technology program.
 There he has built several impressive games - a blind oculus game called Through the Dark, Slot Car Island and 81Monsters.
 We are excited to see what the future holds for Anthony as he journeys on to become a game designer.
-You can check out some of his impressive projects on his blog or read more about it below.

 Could you tell us your journey of how you became interested in the gaming industry?